React Native UI testing with Detox & Genymotion SaaS

 At the end of this tutorial, you should be able to start and stop Genymotion SaaS virtual devices directly from your detox tests.
 You can also refer to Detox official documentation.

-If you have any questions, feel free to contact us on our website, on Genymotion SaaS platform.
-To find more information, please read Genymotion SaaS documentation.
+If you wish to read more information, please read Genymotion SaaS documentation.